 Do not provide your SIN

 Although this practice is strongly discouraged, it is not illegal for private-sector organizations to ask you to provide your SIN.

 You do not have to provide your SIN when:

 - completing an application to rent a property

-- completing some banking transactions (mortgage, line of credit, loan)
+- completing a credit-card application or banking transactions (line of credit, loan)

 - applying to a university or college

-- File a complaint with the police.
+- File a report with the police.
 Ask for the case reference number, and the officer's name and telephone number.
-If you obtain a copy of the police report, make sure it states your name and SIN.
+Make sure the police report states your name and the SIN that was involved.

 - Inform your bank and creditors by phone and in writing about any irregularities.